geru-br/grafana-celery-client/README.md

 ### Interoperability

 InfluxDb and grapite are different in the way they organize metrics.
 Graphite metrics are stored in a tree structured with levels separated by dots.
-Influx uses a more complex strucutre allowing the use of tags.
-To ensure full compatibility, tags are passed in an optional parameter to the base send_metric function in the form
+Influx uses a more complex structure allowing the use of tags.
+To ensure full compatibility, tags are passed as an optional parameter to the base send_metric function in the form

 ```
 tags = [{'key1': value1},{'key2': value2},...,{'keyN': valueN}]